czh16/DCGAN-on-Butterfly/README.md

 These butterfly images were copied from the 《中国蝶类志》 by me，as a total of 3447 images and the size of the images is 96×96.
 The source codes are here [DCGAN](https://github.com/carpedm20/DCGAN-tensorflow/tree/master/assets).
 To train a model with downloaded dataset:
-···Python
-$python main.py --input_height 96 --output_height 96 --dataset gaogenxie --crop True --train True --epoch 500
+`<python main.py --input_height 96 --output_height 96 --dataset gaogenxie --crop True --train True --epoch 500>`
-···